-This is the most recent draft-there may be some small updates for 2024 but probably nothing significant.
+This is the most current draft-there may be some small updates before your session starts but probably nothing significant.
 We offer a one-page version (see your main camper handbook) and also this longer edition with more perspective and nuance.

-The agreements roughly fall into four categories.
+The agreements roughly fall into four categories

-- Take care of yourself, participate in the camp community, and get the most out of camp that you can. - Take care of each other and respect each others' differences and boundaries. - Take care of the environment. - Engage in a way that will allow camp to continue in future years.
+- Take care of yourself, participate in the camp community, and get the most out of camp that you can - Take care of each other and respect each others' differences and boundaries - Take care of the environment - Engage in a way that will allow camp to continue in future years